-Vocational Rehabilitation Certifications

-The Department of Human Services is authorized to submit the VR services portion of the Unified State Plan under Title I of the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by WIOA,23 and its supplement under title VI of the Rehabilitation Act24.

-As a condition for the receipt of Federal funds under title I of the Rehabilitation Act for the provision of VR services, the Department of Human Services agrees to operate and administer the State VR Services Program in accordance with the VR services portion of the Unified State Plan25, the Rehabilitation Act, and all applicable regulations26, policies, and procedures established by the Secretary of Education.
+Vocational Rehabilitation Certifications 1 The Department of Human Services is authorized to submit the VR services portion of the Unified State Plan under Title I of the Rehabilitation Act of 1973 (Rehabilitation Act), as amended by WIOA, 23 and its supplement under title VI of the Rehabilitation Act 24 .
+Do cumentation/Comments: 2 As a condition for the receipt of Federal funds under title I of the Rehabilitation Act for the provision of VR services, the Department of Human Services agrees to operate and administer the State VR Services Program in accordance with the VR services portion of the Unified State Plan 25 , the Rehabilitation Act, and all applicable regulations 26 , policies, and procedures established by the Secretary of Education.
 Funds made available under section 111 of the Rehabilitation Act are used solely for the provision of VR services and the administration of the VR services portion of the Unified State Plan.

-As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for supported employment services, the Department of Human Services agrees to operate and
+Do Documentation/Comments: 3 3 As a condition for the receipt of Federal funds under title VI of the Rehabilitation Act for